huggingface/alignment-handbook/recipes/gpt2-nl/README.md

 This directory shows a base example of how to use continued pretraining and further tuning to adapt a language model to new data (e.g. a new language or domain).

-Three steps are needed: continued pretraining (`continued_pretraining`), supervised finetuning (`sft`), and direct preference optimisation (`dpo`).
+Three steps are needed: continued pretraining (`cpt`), supervised finetuning (`sft`), and direct preference optimisation (`dpo`).
 In this dummy example we'll continue pretraining gpt2 on Dutch raw data, then sft-tuning it, and finally aligning it with DPO.
 Note that no extensive hyperparameters were tested in this example and that the output models are bad - it is just to show you how you can use the scripts for LM adaptation.
 The scripts work on 4x 3090s (24GB VRAM).
 If you have less powerful hardware you may need to reduce the batch size.

 ## Continued pretraining